QuentinRa/blog.quentinra.dev/programming-languages/others/apis/more/stripe/index.md

 <div class="row row-cols-md-2 mt-4"><div>

 Stripe is a payment API.
-You can use it on websites, or mobiles, and you can use your own interface, or theirs.
+You can use it on websites, or mobiles devices, and you can use your own interface, or theirs.

 * [API documentation](https://stripe.com/docs)
 * [API reference](https://stripe.com/docs/api)